The complexity of solving a system of equations of the same degree: Preliminaries

 Finding inverse images with respect to $\mathcal{P}$ corresponds to computing solutions of multivariate polynomial systems.
-It is well-known that this problem can be solved by computing a Gr\"obner basis of the system, we refer the interested reader to~\cite{CG20} for more detail.
+It is well-known that this problem can be solved by computing a Gr\"obner basis of the system $\mathcal{P}$, we refer the interested reader to~\cite{CG20} for more detail.
 The first algorithm for computing Gr\"obner bases appeared in the doctoral thesis of Buchberger~\cite{B65}.
-Modern algorithms for computing Gr\"obner bases are based on liner algebra and are more efficient than Buchberger's.
-Examples of linear-algebra-based algorithms are $F_4$~\cite{Fau99}, $F_5$~\cite{Fau02}, the \emph{XL Algorithm}~\cite{CKPS00}, {\it MutantXL}~\cite{BDMM09}, and their variants.
-In all of these systems, one computes the reduced row echelon form of the Macaulay matrix associated to the polynomial equations in a given degree, for one or more degrees.
+Modern algorithms for computing Gr\"obner bases are based on liner algebra and are often more efficient than Buchberger's.
+Examples of linear-algebra-based algorithms are $F_4$~\cite{Fau99}, $F_5$~\cite{Fau02}, the XL Algorithm~\cite{CKPS00}, MutantXL~\cite{BDMM09}, and their variants.
+All these algorithms compute the reduced row echelon form of the Macaulay matrix of the system in a given degree, for one or more degrees.